panoptisDev/panoptisDev/README.md

-- 🔭 I’m currently working on EVM Blockshains, DEFI, NFTMarketplace,
+- 🔭 I’m currently working on EVM Blockshains, DEFI, NFTMarketplaces,
-- 🌱 I’m currently learning CSS, Tailwind
-- 🤔 I’m looking for help with UI design
+- 🤔 I’m not looking for help at the moment
 - ⚡ Fun fact: i like Salty liquorice and dogs (i dont eat dogs, well hot dogs of course, but you get the picture...)
+- 🌱